 If an approved medical specialist has been requested to assess a worker’s degree of impairment, WorkCover WA may, with the consent of the worker, disclose to the approved medical specialist any information that it has in relation to the worker that may be relevant to the assessment.

-[Section 146I inserted by No. 42 of 2004 s.
+[Section 146I inserted: No. 42 of 2004 s.
 109.]

 146J.
 Decisions of approved medical specialist not reviewable